ICSE2020-FLAST/FLAST/README.md

+The up-to-date version of this repository can be found [here](https://github.com/FlakinessStaticDetection/FLAST)

 # Know Your Neighbor: Fast Static Prediction of Test Flakiness

-This repository is a companion page for the ICSE submission "Know Your Neighbor: Fast Static Prediction of Test Flakiness".
+This repository is a companion page for the ISTI-CNR technical report "Know Your Neighbor: Fast Static Prediction of Test Flakiness" ([link](https://openportal.isti.cnr.it/data/2020/415418/2020_415418.pdf))

 It contains all the material required for replicating the experiments, including: the algorithm implementation, the datasets and their ground truth, the scripts for the experiments replication, and the aggregated results to answer the research questions.